qgis/QGIS-Documentation/docs/user_manual/map_views/elevation_profile.rst

       Clicking the |addLayer| :sup:`Add layers` button will show a filtered list of possible layers which can be added to the plot, but which currently aren't in the plot.
       Applying the dialog with selected layers will automatically mark them as having elevation data and immediately add them to the plot.
+Clicking the |removeLayer| :sup:`Remove Group` button will remove the selected group while keeping its child layers: the child layers are promoted one level up in the tree instead of being deleted.

       .. tip:: Holding :kbd:`Ctrl` key, it is possible to drag and drop additional layers from the main layer tree to one in the elevation profile tool.